pscally1005/pscally1005.github.io/_posts/misc/2024-08-01-trap-foods.markdown

 &emsp;Last on the chopping block for breakfast foods are pancakes and waffles.
 Take your banana bread recipe, and cook it instead on a frying pan for pancakes or a waffle maker for waffles.
 Just the same dessert in a different shape again, being filled with sugar and refined flour, leading to massive spikes and crashes in your blood sugar, energy, and mood.

 <center><a href="https://www.reddit.com/r/memes/comments/188citx/breakfast_food_sucks/"><<img src="/assets/Misc/Trap/pancake.jpg" alt="" class="larger-image"></a></center><br>
 &emsp;I'll be honest, I absolutely loved waffles growing up.
 I'd make myself chocolate chip banana waffles once a week in high school by following a boxed mix, mashed in a banana, and fold in chocolate chips.
 They're delicious, but again not something to start your day off with.
-Instead, consider a pancake (or waffle) recipe made of protein and whole grains, like my <a href="/recipes/pancake">Pumpkin Protein Pancakes</a>.
+Instead, consider a pancake (or waffle) recipe made of protein and whole grains, like my <a href="/recipes/pancake">Pumpkin Protein Pancakes</a> or <a href="/recipes/banana-protein-pancakes">Banana Protein Pancakes</a>.

 <div id="chocolate"></div>
 <br><i><font size="+2">Dark Chocolate</font></i><br>